 Getting home automation right is a matter of choosing the right devices, coupled with the right software from the right supplier and installed by the right people.

-Energy Matters’ parent company, Flex (also known as Flextronics), is helping define the future connected home today – and that’s why it has companies such as ours and Wink is under its wing.
+Energy Matters’ parent company, Flex (also known as Flextronics), is helping define the future connected home today.
+That’s why it has companies such as ours and Wink is under its wing.

 Flex Living offers full residential energy and home automation solutions installed by experts.
 All under the one virtual roof.

 Flex has established itself as a global leader in the smart homes space; with more than 100 sites in 30 countries, and 200,000 innovators; all helping customers big and small solve the challenges of the connected age.

 In Australia, Flex Living connected homes start out with a solar and battery system.
 When the Wink smart hub becomes available for distribution in Australia, it can then retrofit to homes with existing solar panel and battery systems.

-In summary, effective home automation is all about making all the pieces of the puzzle fit together and work with each other – and the expertise of companies such as Energy Matters, Flex and Wink will help lead the way in Australia’s smart home revolution.
+In summary, effective home automation is all about making all the pieces of the puzzle fit together and work together.
+With the expertise of companies such as Energy Matters, Flex and Wink will help lead the way in Australia’s smart home revolution.

-To learn more about creating smart homes using the best in automation technologies, or to learn more about Wink availability and distribution in Australia; contact the Energy Matters team on 133-SUN or submit an enquiry via our contact form.
+Learn more about creating smart homes using the best in automation technologies.
+Learn more about Wink availability and distribution in Australia.
+Contact the Energy Matters team and submit an enquiry via our contact form.